Technical Requirements of Phono Preamplifiers by Tomlinson Holman

 The arrival of Quadraphonic systems required much greater bandwidths and this had to be matched with improved cartridges that offered better tracking performance and a newer, greater understanding of the electro-mechanics of the pickup itself, and in particular the stylus, emerged as a result.

-Holmans articles, and in particular the first one below one related to the dynamic requirements of phono amplifiers, represented the best effort at the time – and probably still so – to understand the absolute outer limits of phono amp overload requirements.
+Holmans first article investigated the dynamic requirements of phono amplifiers and represented the best effort at the time – and probably still so – to understand the absolute outer limits of phono amp overload requirements.
 The general consensus that was cemented from this work, and that of other investigators and cartridge manufacturers at the time (Shure being chief amongst them) was that a typical phono amp should deal with peak outputs of at least 25cm/sec (5cm/sec being the nominal output).
 This of course does not include factors like ‘hot cartidges’ providing 6-10mV re the nominal 3mV output levels and ‘hot recordings’ where the general levels on the disc, and associated peaks, were higher than average.
 On top of this, overhead for the inevitable crackles and pops was also required.

 The second article presents a practical MM design which should be read in the context of the available semiconductor devices at the time.